Auxiliary Function-Based Algorithm for Blind Extraction of a Moving Speaker: Experimental Validation

 As the SOI and interferer signal, clean utterances of 4 male and 4 female speakers from CHiME-4 \cite{chime_data_soft} database were selected; there are $20$ different utterances, each having $10$~s in length per speaker.
 The noise signals correspond to random parts of the CHiME-4 cafeteria noise recording.
 The signals are convolved with the RIRs to match the desired positions, and the obtained spatial images of the signals on microphones are summed up so that the interferer/noise power ratio, as well as the power ratio between the SOI and interference plus noise, is $0$~dB.

 The methods and their parameters are compared as follows: Additionally to the methods compared in the previous section, we consider the piloted variants of OverIVA and Block AuxIVA.
 The number of iterations is set to $150$ and $2,000$ for the AFO-based and the gradient-based methods, respectively.
 The block size for the block methods is set to $150$ frames.
 The gradient step-length for {$\text{OGIVE}_\text{w}$} and {$\text{BOGIVE}_\text{w}$} is set to $\mu = 0.2$.
 The initial separating vector $\w$ is initialized by the D\&S beamformer steered in front of the microphone array.
-In the piloted methods, the piloting signals are equal to the output of an MPDR beamformer where the steering vector corresponds to the ground true DOA of the SOI.
-We also consider oracle-piloted variants where the pilots corresponds to the ground truth SOI.
+In the piloted methods, the piloting signals are equal to the output of an MPDR beamformer where the steering vector corresponds to the ground true DOA of the SOI. { Note that the MPDR output provides only a rough estimate of the SOI as the ground true DOA does not take the reverberation into account.} We also consider oracle-piloted variants where the pilots corresponds to the ground truth SOI.
 All these methods operate in the STFT domain with an FFT length of $1024$ and a hop-size of $256$; the sampling frequency is $16$~kHz.

 The SOI is blindly extracted from each mixture, and the result is evaluated through the improvement of the Signal-to-Interference-and-Noise ratio (iSINR) and Signal-to-Distortion ratio (iSDR) defined as in \cite{koldovsky2013TASLP} (SDR is computed after compensating for the global delay).
 The averaged values of the criteria are summarized in Table~\ref{tab:mirage_results} together with the average time to process one mixture.
 For a deeper understanding to the results, we also analyze the histograms of iSINR by OverIVA and Block AuxIVA shown in Fig.~\ref{fig:hist}.